We can help you with voluntary parent support, parent orders and offer advice and guidance.

 ACEs toolkit group programme

-This group-based programme aims to help parents understand adverse childhood experiences and how our brains and bodies learn to cope with trauma.
+This group-based programme aims to help parents understand adverse childhood experiences.
+It explains how our brains and bodies learn to cope with trauma.

 The focus of the sessions is to help you: